denotation-io/denotation-io.github.io/pages/pages-root-folder/index.md

   title: "About meaning"
   url: '/about/'
   image: widget-1-302x182.jpg
   text: 'There is a lot of talk about AI, these days.
-Not so much about meaning.'
+Not so much about meaning.
+And still, AI without meaning will not reach intelligence.'
 widget2:
   title: "AI in the Woods"
   url: '/aiinthewoods/'